Abd-ulRahman/FusionCMS_4_LC/README.md

 - Added Major Teleport Locations Using in Game Gold and Faction,
 - I worked in FusionCMS to make the avatar smaller to be much cooler with forum.
 - Unregistedred User may not see other character or Other Users Profile.
+- You may Upload Your own avatar this option was omitted in the latest FusionCMS.
+- and much more.....!

 ## Do you have any contributions?